Jones3D-The-Infernal-Engine/Documentation/key.md

     | 0x10 | Restart animation if playing. |
     | 0x20 | End animation smoothly (not verified). |

- - TYPE
+ - <a id="key-type"></a> TYPE
-  Defines high priority 3DO node types.
+  Defines [puppet high priority](pup.md#pup-high-pri) 3DO node types.
 By default all 3DO joint nodes have low priority assigned in the puppet file (.pup), if the node type is defined here then node will have high priority value assigned.
 Set this field to `0xFFFF` if all nodes should have assigned high priority.

  - FRAMES
   The number of animation frames there are defined in this file aka length of this animation.